 If you live in fear of the question “what’s your handicap?” knowing that you’ll have to admit you’re a 20+ (or, even worse, “I don’t know”), you have 2 options: own that you suck, or actually work on improving your game.
 Whether it means spending more time on the range or getting new sticks that fit your game, there’s plenty of ways to stop making excuses and get better.

-If you fall into the dreaded “I don’t know” category, your path starts here (with $10 off a USGA/GHIN Handicap Index by using code GHIN at checkout).
+If you fall into the dreaded “I don’t know” category, your path starts here (with a free 60-day trial).

 This doesn’t just mean spending more time on the course or whacking endless amounts of balls on the range with no purpose.
 Whether that means hiring a coach or finding some tips on the internet, don’t just practice, practice right.